Hermann Claasen

-Hermann Claasen (December 20, 1899, Cologne–December 19, 1987) was a German photographer.
+Hermann Claasen (20 December 1899 – 19 December 1987) was a German photographer.

 Biography

 Hermann Claasen was an autodidact who made his first photographs at fourteen before the First World War with a camera built from a cigar box and spectacle lens.
 After the family textile business in which he worked suffered in the late 1920s during the Great Depression, he earned his first income with photographs of the frozen Rhine at St. Goar.
 In 1936 he obtained a Meisterprüfung im Photographenhandwerk (Master Certificate in Photographic Craft), and worked as a portrait and advertising photographer, and after the 1930s started to photograph in colour.
 In 1942 he married the Cologne-based photographer Ria Dietz.

 Trümmerfotografie

 After the Second World War professional and amateur photographers, German and foreign, took many thousand photographs that together became a genre known as Trümmerfotografie (English: 'rubble photography' or 'the photography of ruins').
 Robert Capa and Margaret Bourke-White documented the damage and destruction of Berlin on assignment for American magazines in August 1945 as did and Capa’s European colleagues Werner Bischof, David ‘Chim’ Seymour and Ernst Haas.

-Among these, Claasen’s ‘rubble photographs’ of bombed Cologne are therefore a valuable historical record because, after his studio and his photo archive were destroyed in an attack on May 31, 1942, he started photographing during the conflict despite strict prohibitions against it.
-His work from 1945/46 was legitimised by the Düren chief administrator's documentation of the destruction of Düren, Jülich and Hürtgenwald, which was later published in 1949 in the booklet Verbrannte Erde ('Scorched earth', lit.
+Among these, Claasen’s ‘rubble photographs’ of bombed Cologne are therefore a valuable historical record because, after his studio and his photo archive were destroyed in an attack on 31 May 1942, he started photographing during the conflict despite strict prohibitions against it.
+His work from 1945–46 was legitimised by the Düren chief administrator's documentation of the destruction of Düren, Jülich and Hürtgenwald, which was later published in 1949 in the booklet Verbrannte Erde ('Scorched earth', lit.
 'Burnt Earth').
 His exhibition and book of 1947 Singing in the furnace.
 Cologne - Remains of an old city, took its title from the old testament’s Daniel whose three companions reject Nebuchadnezzar’s idolatrous demands and are thrown into an oven, and it preceded the only other volume of Trümmerfotografie with equal impact; Richard Peter’s Dresden: a camera accuses.
 The Mayor (until 1946) of Cologne, Konrad Adenauer, supported the distribution of Claasen's book.